Rainbow Springs

 Rainbow Springs would have to feature right up there in my list of Rotorua's Top Ten Places To Visit.

 What's unique about this attraction in Rotorua?
-The Kiwi hatchery and nursery.
+The Kiwi hatchery and nursery amongst many other things.

 There are not too many places in the world with something like that.

 It didn't start out this way though.
 As you can probably guess by the name, this Rotorua attraction came into being as a spring.
-Beautifully fresh, icy, crystal clear water.
+Beautiful fresh, icy, crystal clear water.

-This water houses trout by the bucket load.
-You get to view them from above looking into the stream and also side-on with viewing windows in pools.
+The spring water runs into ponds that houses trout by the bucket load.
+You get to view them from above looking into the ponds and also side-on with poolside viewing windows.

 There are various types of trout living side by side like Rainbow Trout, Brown Trout, Tiger Trout and North American Brook trout… a fisherman's dream.